Updating Fields in Word – How it Works

 - To quickly return to the previous view type, press Esc.

-METHOD 3 - Update all fields in the entire document using a macro
+METHOD 3 – Use a macro to update all fields in the entire document

 How to make sure all fields are updated when printing